SauravUpadhyaya/wheat-coccinellid-detection-colab/README.md

 https://www.youtube.com/watch?v=Rn2S1SFObn4

-Also, if learners are interested in using GPU, I highly encourage learners to reach out to their supervisors/professors to see if they are able to provide you the resources.
+Also, if learners are interested in using GPU, I highly encourage them to reach out to their supervisors and professors to see if they are able to provide you the resources.

 Keep learning, keep pushing, keep believing in yourself!